crawlmouse

 Sitebulb vs Screaming Frog: Which SEO Crawler Should You Use?

-·8 min read
+··10 min read

 Quick answer

-Screaming Frog: the power-user standard
+Screaming Frog: the power-user standard, now AI-connected

 Screaming Frog’s SEO Spider has been a fixture of technical SEO for years.
 It’s a desktop app (Windows, macOS, Linux) that crawls fast and exposes an enormous amount of granular data: broken links, redirects and redirect chains, duplicate content, metadata problems, and much more.
-Its strengths are speed, depth, and control — and a genuinely useful free tier that crawls up to 500 URLs, which is enough for many small sites.
-Beyond that, a licence runs roughly £199 / $259 per year per user and unlocks unlimited crawls, saved configurations, JavaScript rendering, and integrations.
-The trade-off is the interface: it hands you dense spreadsheets and assumes you know what to do with them.
-Powerful, but a steeper climb for newcomers.
+Its strengths are speed, depth, and control — and a genuinely useful free tier that crawls up to 500 URLs with no time limit, which is enough for many small sites.
+The paid licence (£199 / $279 per year, per user) unlocks unlimited crawl size, saved crawls and configurations, JavaScript rendering, scheduling, custom extraction, and the API integrations (Search Console, GA4, PageSpeed, and the major link indexes).

 Sitebulb: guided, visual, prioritised